Chili con carne: Origins and history

-In writings from 1529, the Franciscan friar Bernardino de Sahagún described chili pepper-seasoned stews being consumed in the Aztec capital, Tenochtitlan, now the location of Mexico City.
-The use of beef as the primary meat originated with Spanish colonizers.
-In Spanish, the term "chile con carne", consisting of the word chile (from the Nahuatl chīlli) and carne, Spanish for 'meat', is first recorded in a book from 1857 about the Mexican–American War.
+In Spanish, the term "chile con carne", consisting of the word chile (from the Nahuatl chīlli) and con carne, Spanish for 'with meat', is first recorded in a book from 1857 about the Mexican–American War.
 A recipe dating back to the 1850s describes dried beef, suet, dried chili peppers and salt, which were pounded together, formed into bricks and left to dry, which could then be boiled in pots in an army encampment in Monterrey, of what is now Nuevo León, Mexico.

-Chili became commonly prepared in northern Mexico and southern Texas.
+Chili also became commonly prepared in northern Mexico and southern Texas.
 Unlike some other Texas foods, such as barbecued brisket, chili largely originated with working-class Tejana and Mexican women.
-The chili queens of San Antonio, Texas were particularly famous in previous decades for selling their inexpensive chili-flavored beef stew in their casual "chili joints".
+The "chili queens" of San Antonio, Texas, were particularly famous in previous decades for selling their inexpensive chili-flavored beef stew in their casual "chili joints".

 The San Antonio Chili Stand, in operation at the 1893 Columbian Exposition in Chicago, helped popularize chili by giving many Americans their first taste of it.
-San Antonio was a tourist destination and helped Texas-style chili con carne spread throughout the South and West.
+San Antonio was a tourist destination and helped Texas-style chili con carne spread throughout the South and West of the United States.
 Chili con carne is the official dish of the U.S. state of Texas as designated by the House Concurrent Resolution Number 18 of the 65th Texas Legislature during its regular session in 1977.